 After 1 September 2007 all new applications for a lottery licence will have to pay an initial fee of £40 and £20 upon renewal.

-If you hold an existing licence which expires on 31 December 2007, you will have to apply for a small society lottery (Registration of Non Commercial Society Regulations 2007) in accordance with the Gambling Act 2005.
+If you hold an existing lotteries licence that expires on 31 December 2007 you will have to pay £20 for an application for a new small society lottery and £20 each year upon renewal.

 Authorises the conduct of small lotteries (i.e. a sweepstake or draw etc), by societies for raising money for charitable, sports and other similar purposes, otherwise than for private gain.
 The society on whose behalf the lottery is promoted must first be registered for the purposes of the previous section 5 with the local authority, and the lottery must be conducted in a manner complying with the act.

 In order to obtain the benefits of the act, the society (an expression which includes a local branch or section of a society organised on a national or area basis) must be one, which is established and conducted wholly, or mainly for one or more of the following purposes, that is to say:

 (b) Participation in or support of athletic sports or games or cultural activities;

 (c) Purposes, which, not being described in paragraph (a) or (b) above, are neither purposes or private gain nor purposes of any commercial undertaking.